 Arkansas is a leader in price transparency, as it is a state that passed legislation establishing an APCD in the state.
 The APCD infrastructure is in place to receive and house data.
 The Arkansas Health Insurance Rate Review Division was awarded a grant from the Centers for Medicare and Medicaid Services/Center for Consumer Information and Insurance Oversight which includes specific funding for an APCD.
 After a competitive bidding process, the Arkansas Center for Health Improvement was awarded the contract to develop the APCD.

-In the 2018 legislative session, Arkansas passed the Arkansas Pharmacy Benefits Manager Licensure Act, which requires PBMs to disclose information to the state and prohibits unfair competitive practices.
+In the 2019 legislative session, the Arkansas legislature enacted the Healthcare Contracting Simplification Act (SB 480) to promote competition and limit market power in provider markets by prohibiting most-favored nation and all-products clauses in provider-insurer contracts.
+In the 2018 term, Arkansas passed the Arkansas Pharmacy Benefits Manager Licensure Act, which requires PBMs to disclose information to the state and prohibits unfair competitive practices.

 The State Database